Barkat Pharmaceutical Group: Anticancer drugs

+In May 2024, five anti-cancer and antifungal drugs developed by the Barekat Pharmaceutical Group were launched in Rasht Industrial City, in the presence of Parviz Fattah, the Head of the Execution of Imam Khomeini's Order.
+The production of these five anti-cancer drugs has fulfilled a substantial portion of the country's domestic demand.

 Vaccines

 COVIran Barekat is Iran's first domestic COVID-19 vaccine.
 It's made by Shifa Pharmed Industrial Group, a subsidiary of Barkat Pharmaceutical Group.
 Clinical trials began in December 2020 and the vaccine received emergency use authorization on 13 June 2021.
 According to the Execution of Imam Khomeini's Order, about 8 million doses of COVIran Barekat have been produced up to 30 August 2021.
+According to British medical journal, the BMJ in 2023, this Iranian vaccine has 100% efficacy against related death at 90 days.

+The quadrivalent vaccine Gardisun for the prevention of human papillomavirus was produced by Barkat Pharmaceutical Group and unveiled in May 2025.

 Barkat Pharmaceutical Industrial Town

 The Barkat Pharmaceutical Industrial Town is a specialized pharmaceutical and research Town Which was registered as the first pharmaceutical industrial park in the country and the country's first Special Economic Pharmaceutical zone.
 The site is located in Savojbolagh with area of 200 hectares, Alborz province, 60 km away from Tehran and designed by international consultants and based on the latest standards of the world's pharmaceutical-industrial cities.
 One of the main goal for the establishment of the Barkat Pharmaceutical Industrial Park is attracting $2 billion to finance a wide range of medical and pharmaceutical needs, including bio drugs, medical equipment, laboratory diagnostic kits and pharmaceutical packaging materials.
 The pharmaceutical company's products are supplied locally and exported abroad.
 Being High tech and ability to provide new services and innovations to the community are the main indicators of the acceptance of companies in the Barkat Industrial Pharmaceutical Town.
 According to Najafi, Governor of Alborz, this site has presented more than 7,000 direct job opportunities.